 Elbow muscles are commonly referred to as flexors or extensors, depending on how they affect elbow movement.
 Extensors are on the inside of the arm and help extend the arm outward.
-Flexors are at the back of the elbow and pull it closer to the body.
+Flexors are at the back of the elbow and pull it closer to the body by bending the elbow.

 The major muscles involved in moving the elbow include:

 - Biceps brachii: The large muscle of the upper arm flexes the arm and powerfully twists the forearm, turning the palm upward.